kubernetes-retired/service-catalog/docs/design.md

 This infrastructure allows for a loose-coupling between Applications running in Kubernetes and the Services they use.
-The Service ServiceBroker, in its most basic form, is a blackbox entity.
+The Service Broker, in its most basic form, is a blackbox entity.
 Whether it is running within Kubernetes itself is not relevant.
 This allows for the Application that uses those Services to focus on its own business logic while leaving the management of these Services to the entity that owns